 Hours of Operation

 WOLCA hours of operation are between 8:00 AM CST and 3:00 PM CST.
 A calendar of operation days will be distributed to each family registered.
-If your child is entering late or leaving early due to doctor visits, family emergencies, etc., please ensure your child enters and exits quietly through the downstairs entrance so to not disturb other children receiving assistance.
+If your child is entering late or leaving early due to doctor visits, family emergencies, etc., please ensure your child enters and exits quietly so to not disturb other children receiving assistance.
 We ask that you please be sure to pick-up your child by 3:15 PM.
 If parents arrive after that time, a $5 per child late pick-up fee will be charged for each 15 minute segment they are late in picking up their child.
 (Example: pick-up at 3:16 will be $5; pick-up at 3:31 will be $10) This fee is payable upon pick-up and is not subject to be paid at a later date.
 Please note that it applies per child if you have more than one child attending.
-Only people approved in writing by you will be allowed to pick up your child (no exceptions).
+Only people approved by you on the registration form will be allowed to pick up your child (no exceptions).
 Child will be dismissed from the classroom as parents (or approved designated person) come to the door to pick them up.
 Home Education students may use the on-campus facility on a non-regular basis for emergency drop-off at the designated rate per tuition sheet.
 Please ensure your student follows this handbook for such drop-off days.

 Attendance and Hours